 “I don’t quite know how to describe what I’m feeling,” you might say during your writing as you grope for a way to describe in words this emotion that is beyond words.
-There is a solution to this dilemma that writers often resort to—but one too many are sure they can’t handle.
+There is a solution to this dilemma that writers often resort to—but too many writers are sure they can’t handle it.
+The solution?
 It is the use of images, specifically similes and metaphors.
 These will bring your text to a level beyond words.

 1. A simile is a comparison that uses like or as.